-19+ highlights a series of talks, lectures, exhibits, performances and voter registration efforts involving faculty and students and featuring national speakers.
-All events take place at the College of Saint Benedict unless otherwise indicated.
+19+ highlights a series of talks, lectures, exhibits, performances and voter registration efforts at the College of Saint Benedict involving faculty and students and featuring national speakers.

 Given to the College of Saint Benedict 18 years ago by the League of Women Voters after the Minnesota Historical Society closed its traveling exhibits program, this 14-panel exhibition depicts the struggle by Minnesota women to win the right to vote.
 In a letter dated April 17, 2002, to then College of Saint Benedict President Mary Lyons, the League suggested that if not permanently displayed that the historic exhibition be a centerpiece of the 100th anniversary celebration of the passage of the Nineteenth Amendment.
 We didn’t forget!
 Each panel contains black and white photographs, newspaper clippings and graphics with themese ranging from “The National Scene” to “Force for Change.”